 Virtual phone numbers work the same way as a normal phone number work, but you get additional benefits.
 Unlike traditional phone numbers that are connected to a single phone line, virtual phone numbers can be received by multiple destinations.
 For example, a virtual phone number could be answered via a phone in Chicago or via a computer in Columbia.
 The location and device doesn’t matter if set up correctly.
-A virtual phone number gives you more options, can improve your response times, reduce your costs, and expand your options.
+A Virtual Business Number gives you more options, can improve your response times, reduce your costs, and expand your options.
+We also recommend having an online way to communicate with your customers, then if you are concerned about using your home address for your business you can instead use a virtual office postal address in a great city like Birmingham so that your business address looks prestigious and you also avoid unwanted letters.

 If you think a virtual phone number might help your organization, here are just some of the benefits of hanging up on conventional phones.